Showing 1–24 of 30 results

 The ins and outs of vintage rugs

-Oushak is a thin rug available in subtle pastel colors.
-This rug has a plush feel and is often available with a center medallion and a patterned border.
+Oushak is a thin carpet available in subtle pastel colors.
+This carpet has a plush feel and is often available with a center medallion and a patterned border.
 These rugs are woven coarsely, and that gives them a coveted worn look.
 Oushaks look like a good choice in modern homes, owing to the vibrance and texture they bring to the place.

-Home to the Taj Mahal, Agra is also known to produce some of the best rugs.
+Home to the Taj Mahal, Agra is also known to produce some of the best vintage carpet.
 The weavers in this city have made some fantastic contributions to the rug industry and hence the name ‘Agra’.
 The extraordinary vegetable dyeing skills have seen impressive utility right here.
-Agra produces rugs that are light and airy.
+Agra produces vintage carpets that are light and airy.

 When the designers thought of an amalgamation between oriental rug making and Swedish motifs, Swedish rugs came into existence.
 Swedish rugs became an instant must-have when some of the most renowned designers made this style their muse and experimented with various patterns and muted palettes.